cuteday/KiRaRay/README.md

 # KiRaRay

 *KiRaRay* is a simple interactive ray-tracing renderer using optix.
-It is mainly for personal learning purpose, with currently very limited features and some bugs.
+It is mainly for personal learning purpose with limited features.

 <p align=center>
 <img src=common/demo/kirara.jpg width="800">